Orthodox Church in America Diocese of the Midwest

 The Diocese of the Midwest is a diocese of the Orthodox Church in America (OCA).
-Its territory includes parishes, monasteries, and missions located in eleven states in the Midwestern United States – Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, and Wisconsin.
-The diocesan chancery is located on North LaSalle Street in Chicago, Illinois.
+Its territory includes parishes, monasteries, missions, and chapels located in twelve states in the Midwestern United States – Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, South Dakota Nebraska, Ohio, and Wisconsin.
+Its mother church is the Holy Trinity Orthodox Church in Chicago, Illinois.
+The diocesan chancery is located on North Wood Street also in Chicago.